 One of the most useful things you can do is to spend time with your team analyzing wins.
 This is something you may want to include in each of your sales team meetings.

-Simply ask a member of the team to spend about 15 minutes discussing a significant recent win.
+To do this, simply ask members of the team to spend 10-15 minutes discussing a significant recent win.
 They should be able to answer these questions:

-What were the specifics of the deal?
-What was the problem your client wanted to solve?
+- Deal Information: What were the specifics of the deal?
+What was the problem the client wanted to solve?
 What solutions did they evaluate?

 2. Share & role practice success stories.

-One of key principles in our sales training is “Features tell; stories sell.”
+A key principle in our sales training is “Features tell; stories sell.”

 3. Celebrate small wins.